upb-lea/gym-electric-motor/docs/JOSS/paper.md

 the distance of two operational points is measured, can be adjusted to the users desire.
 The reward mechanism also allows to take physical limitations of the drive system into account, e.g. in the way of a notably low reward if limit values are surpassed.
 Optionally, the environment can be setup such that a reset of the system is induced in case of a limit violation.
+In addition, built-in visualization and plotting routines allow to monitor the training process of reinforcement learning agents or the performance of expert-driven control approaches which are being tested.

 # Examples